csalzano/heic-support/readme.txt

 1. The settings are located at Settings → Media → HEIC Support in the dashboard.

 == Changelog ==

+= 2.1.2 =
+* [Fixed] Shows better error output when ImageMagick is installed on the server but conversions cannot be completed.
+* [Fixed] Uses a unique file name when creating test images in the uploads folder.
+* [Changed] Changes the tested up to version to 6.4.0.

 = 2.1.1 =
 * [Added] Adds a screenshot of the plugin settings.